AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learning-programs.md

 ## Overview {#overview}

-Adobe Captivate Prime enables learners to access the courses and learning programs.
+Adobe Learning Manager enables learners to access the courses and learning programs.
 Learners can browse through all the available learning programs by using catalog or enroll themselves to learning programs of their choice.
 Learners can view all the enrolled courses and the courses assigned to them in Courses.

 >[!NOTE]
 >